How to Sue a Clearing Broker

 [Ed.
-Note: This post updated on November 19th to include a video and an important discussion looking at the anatomy of the OptionSellers scam.
+Note: This post has been updated several times, most recently in January 2021.
 The original post below is from our friends at Chapman Albin in Cleveland.
 We have worked for many years with both John Chapman and Jason Albin.
-At their request, we are posting an urgent rcall for victims of the OptionsSellers.com scam.
+At their request, we are posting an urgent call for victims of the OptionsSellers.com scam.
 We have previously teamed up with John and Jason to help collect millions of dollars from unscrupulous stockbrokers, investment advisers and others in the financial services industry.
-They take cases anywhere in the United States.]

 OptionSellers.com Fraud Alert!

 The investor recovery lawyers at ChapmanAlbin are investigating and preparing to file claims against OptionSellers.com and the company’s clearing broker INTL FCStone.
 If you lost money due to OptionSellers.com’s reckless options trading strategy, contact us today at 1-877-410-8172.
 You can also email attorney Jason Albin at .
 Consultations are confidential, without obligation and free.